dtyurin01/Pig-Game/README.md

 # Pig-Game
-Thanks to Jonas Schmedtmann for a course
+Thanks to Jonas Schmedtmann for the course

 # Link : https://dtyurin01.github.io/Pig-Game/